TWO YEAR GESTALT TRAINING FOR PROFESSIONALS

 We are currently accepting applications for our next Two-year Training Program.

-The Theta Cohort is scheduled to begin in September 2021 and complete in April 2023.
+The Iota Cohort is scheduled to begin in September 2023 and complete in April 2025.

-The 2021-2023 Program will mark the beginning of the 42nd year of Gestalt training in Pittsburgh and it will be the twenty-fourth graduating class of Gestalt professionals.
+The 2023-2025 Program will mark the beginning of the 44th year of Gestalt training in Pittsburgh and it will be the twenty-fifth graduating class of Gestalt professionals.

 The mission of the Gestalt Institute of Pittsburgh is educate, enlighten an excite individuals and trainees about the theory, integration and application of Gestalt therapy.
 We provide the highest quality programs to individuals seeking training, personal development and support for their professional and personal endeavors.
 The Institute is guided by belief in the wholeness of human experience, adherence to the highest ethical standards and support of social justice values.